 - Celts were probably the first people who used Ard for farming.

-- The history of Iron Age rotary querns dates back to about 400 BCE.
+- The history of the Iron Age rotary querns dates back to about 400 BCE.

 6. How Iron Age Tools Were Made – How Were Iron Age Tools Made

-- In the Iron Age, tools from the iron were made by heating the iron on extreme temperatures.
+- In the Iron Age, tools from the iron were made by heating the iron at extreme temperatures.

-- They probably used the charcoal fire as a source of heat.
+- They probably used charcoal fire as a source of heat.

 - As iron is harder and has much more melting point than bronze, it was impossible to use pouring into the mold method for making tools.